Congratulations for your newly born child!

 Prepare the following documents to apply for Consular Report of Birth Abroad for your child:

-- Completed Application for Consular Report of Birth Abroad form (DS-2029).
-In section 24 of DS-2029, list detail periods and places of U.S. Citizen parent’s physical presence and residence in the United States prior to the child’s birth.
+Completed Application for Consular Report of Birth Abroad form (DS-2029).
+In section 24 of DS-2029, list detail periods and places of U.S. Citizen Parent’s physical presence and residency in the United States prior to the child’s birth.
 If the U.S. Citizen parent(s) is unable to attend the appointment in person, he/she must complete the application and sign it in front of a Notary public in U.S. or at a U.S. Embassy.
-A local notary is not acceptable.
+A local overseas notary is not acceptable.
 Send the original DS-2029 to be presented during the interview.

-- If one or both parents are unavailable to attend the appointment in person, he /she must complete form DS-3053 Statement of Consent.
+If one or both parents are unavailable to attend the appointment in person, he /she must complete form DS-3053 Statement of Consent.
 Sign it in front of a Notary Public in the U.S. or at a U.S. Embassy.
 A local overseas notary is not acceptable.
-Send the original DS-3053 and a photocopy of the government issued photo identification to be presented during the interview.
+Send the original DS-3053 and a photocopy of the government issued photo identification used in the notarial service to be presented during the interview.